Home > Frequently Asked Questions

 If you are taking an online course, prior experience using an Internet connection and a browser is required.
 All online learning courses require regular Internet access.
 Because most communication between faculty and students occurs by email, we recommend the following:

-You must use a standard Web browser such as Netscape Navigator (version 4.8 or later) or Microsoft Internet Explorer (version 5.5 or later).
+You must use a standard Web browser such as Firefox, Chrome, Safari, or Microsoft Internet Explorer.
 You must enable cookies and Java to access most courses.
-America Online (AOL) software is not standard; AOL users should install a standard browser to use after connecting with AOL.

 What if my course isn't listed in Blackboard?

 Prior to the beginning of the semester, most course websites are under revision so students will not be able to access their Blackboard course right away.
-Check the ELI Online Learning website for details on accessing your ELI online learning course website.
-If your course is not listed by the Start Datelisted on your Quickstart Syllabus, contact the ELI Hotline at (703) 323-3347 or (888) 435-6822.
+Check the NOVA Online Learning website for details on accessing your NOVA Online course website.
+If your course is not listed by the Start Date listed on your Quickstart Syllabus, contact the NOVA Online Hotline at (703) 323-3347 or (888) 435-6822.

 May I use computers on any NOVA college campus?

-The Extended Learning Institute (ELI) at Northern Virginia Community Colleges offers robust, interactive online courses in more than 50 academic disciplines.
-Students can complete entire degrees and certificates through ELI, or may choose to complete their academic work through a combination of online and on-campus classes.
-Some faculty teach courses they have designed themselves with instructional design assistance from ELI staff, while others teach sections of already-developed courses.
+NOVA Online at Northern Virginia Community Colleges offers robust, interactive online courses in more than 50 academic disciplines.
+Students can complete entire degrees and certificates through NOVA Online, or may choose to complete their academic work through a combination of online and on-campus classes.
+Some faculty teach courses they have designed themselves with instructional design assistance from NOVA Online staff, while others teach sections of already-developed courses.

-If you are a current NOVA faculty member and are interested in learning more about teaching for ELI, please contact TeachOnline@nvcc.edu to discuss possible openings.
+If you are a current NOVA faculty member and are interested in learning more about teaching for NOVA Online, please contact TeachOnline@nvcc.edu to discuss possible openings.
 If you are not currently a NOVA faculty member, please review the Frequently Asked Questions below to learn how to proceed.

-What disciplines does ELI need faculty to teach?
+What disciplines does NOVA Online need faculty to teach?